 Khalid Mansoor holds a degree in Chemical Engineering with distinction and honors.
-He is a Senior Vice President of Engro Corporation Limited and since January 2012 also serves as the President & Chief Executive Officer of Engro Fertilizers Limited.
-He is also the President & CEO of Sindh Engro Coal Mining Company.
-Previously he was the Chief Executive of Engro Powergen Qadirpur Limited, and Engro Powergen.
+He is a Senior Vice President of Engro Corporation Limited and since January 2012 also serves as the Chief Executive of Engro Fertilizers Limited.
+Previously he was the Chief Executive of Engro Powergen Qadirpur Limited, Engro Powergen Limited and Sindh Engro Coal Mining Company.
 He is also a Director of Engro Polymer & Chemicals Limited.
 He has held various key assignments at Engro and with Esso Chemical Canada including development and execution of various major expansion projects.
 He joined the Board in 2006.